fiathux/sshcrab/README.md

 ### Config

-sshcrab supported read hosts from `~/.ssh/config`. also you can use sshcrab style config file. tools will find file in order by path below:
+sshcrab supported read hosts from `~/.ssh/config`. also you can use sshcrab style config file. tools will this find file in order by path below:

 1. `~/.crabhosts`
 1. `$XDG_CONFIG_HOME/sshcrab/crabhosts`